 The main words in relation to Pokrova in our spell are “Cover my head”.
 The request refers to a very old tradition, which is the apotheosis of a traditional wedding ceremony.
 In many regions of Ukraine, there exists the ritual of covering a bride’s head with a kerchief or other type of headdress.
 The headdress signifies the woman’s married status.

 “Pokrova” in a religious sense:

-With time, the word Pokrova began to be used to refer to Mother of God Herself or the Feast Day of the Protection of the Mother of God.
+With time, the word Pokrova began to be used to refer to the Mother of God Herself or the Feast Day of the Protection of the Mother of God.
 The Feast Day of Pokrova is celebrated annually on 14 October.
-In Ukraine, the Pokrova Feast Day also coincides with the Day of Defender of Ukraine, the Day of the Ukrainian Kozaks, and the anniversary of the Ukrainian Insurgent Army (UPA).
+In Ukraine, the Pokrova Feast Day also coincides with the Day of the Defender of Ukraine, the Day of the Ukrainian Kozaks, and the anniversary of the Ukrainian Insurgent Army (UPA).

 A Collection of Ukrainian Spells contains a calendar for the spells that fall on certain dates.
-This way, it’ll make it easier for you to find when you need to read a spell to protect your bees, if you are a beekeeper, or to protect yourself from bullets if you’re a soldier.
+This will make it easier for you to find when you need to read a spell to protect your bees, if you are a beekeeper, or to protect yourself from bullets if you’re a soldier.